karthikeyaparunandi/karthikeyaparunandi.github.io/pages/about.md

 <span style="font-size: 14px;">
 At Cruise, I’m involved in developing large-scale ML algorithms that plan a car's maneuvers (such as lane changes, stopping/ yielding at traffic lights, making turns, etc.) ensuring that the vehicle reaches its destination safely, comfortably, and legally.<br>
-What excites me about this field is that for the first time in history, large-scale autonomous systems are being deployed in a safety-critical manner.
+What excites me about this field is that for the first time in history, large-scale autonomous systems are being deployed in a safety-critical application while interacting with the general public.
 Being at the forefront of this innovation challenges me to push the boundaries and advance the state-of-the-art in AI/ML.</span>
 <br>

 <span style="font-size: 14px;">